Dr Charlotte Haigh

 After completing my degree in Biochemistry and Physiology at the University of Sheffield, I studied a PhD in Molecular Endocrinology at the University of Birmingham.
 I then did several years Post Doc at the University of Sheffield in kidney physiology before becoming an academic at Leeds focussing on teaching and scholarship.

 I have a major interest in public engagement: From September 2015, I was the academic lead on a project for the University funded by RCUK.
 The project is to embed public engagement with research and support academic staff in embracing public engagement throughout the research cycle.
 This involves dissemination to the public but also co-enquiry and co-creation of knowledge which can lead to research which has a greater impact on society.
 I was the academic lead on the public and patient involvement strand of the Wellcome ISSF funded project held by the University which supports activities aimed at a public audience including a research based open day at the University Be Curious (www.leeds.ac.uk/becurious).
-I am a champion of public engagement for the Faculty, I chair the Faculty Outreach and Science Communication group.
-I also chair a University wide group Pepnet (network of PE practitioners across the University) with Alexa Ruppertsberg.
-I also work with Educational Engagement on the year 12 summer school.
 I finished in this role in August 2019 but still have a vested interst in this area and lead a module FOBS2240: Skills in communicationg research for level 2 students.

-I am a member of the Physiological Society and am a trustee of the Society and sit on the education policy and public engagement committee.
+I am a member of the Physiological Society and was a trustee of the Society (2017-2021) and sat on the education policy and public engagement committee (2015-2021).
 I have also worked closely with the National Co-ordinating Centre for Public Engagement.
 I currently (2022-) a member for the Accord Academy Trust, which is a trust which consists of consortium of schools across the local area, where a members role is to oversee the governance by the trustees of the organisation.

 Current research topics: